Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/manage-interruptions.md

 2. On the top-right of the dialog builder, click the **more options icon** and then click **Manage Interruptions**.
 <img src="../images/dialog-level-manage-interruptions.png" alt="node level customization" title="node level customization" style="border: 1px solid gray; zoom:75%;">

 3. Under the Interruptions Behavior section, select **Customize for this task** and make the necessary configurations.
-These settings are the same as discussed above for the Bot Level [Interruptions](https://developer.kore.ai/docs/bots/bot-intelligence/interruption-handling-context-switching-intents/#Allow_Interruptions).
+These settings are the same as discussed above for the Bot Level <a href="https://docsinternal-kore.github.io/docs/xo/automation/intelligence/conversation-management/manage-interruptions/#allow-interruptions" target="_blank">interruptions</a>.
 <img src="../images/dialog-level-manage-interruptions.png" alt="dialog level manage interruptions" title="dialog level manage interruptions" style="border: 1px solid gray; zoom:75%;">

 <div class="admonition note">